Lymphoma: Symptoms, Causes, and Support Strategies

 Chemical Exposure

 High chemical exposure may increase your risk of various health issues, including lymphomas.
 According to a 2008 case-control study published in Environmental Health, occupational chemical exposure may contribute to the development of non-Hodgkin lymphoma (15).
-A 2008 research published in the International Journal of Epidemiology has found that using hair dyes can increase the risk of non-Hodgkin lymphoma (16).
+2008 research published in the International Journal of Epidemiology has found that using hair dyes can increase the risk of non-Hodgkin lymphoma (16).

 A 2000 study published in Cancer has found that pesticide exposure may increase the risk of non-Hodgkin lymphoma in children (17).
 A 2008 histopathological analysis looking at 18 to 74-year-old participants between 1999 and 2002 published in the International Journal of Cancer has found that pesticide and herbicide exposure may be a risk factor for non-Hodgkin’s lymphoma (18)